 - CALL - It calls a PL/SQL or Java subprogram

-- EXPLAIN PLAN – It explains access path to data
+- EXPLAIN PLAN - It explains the access path to data

 - LOCK TABLE - It controls concurrency